What we do

 - Thrift Store

-*Long-term CAP Volunteers in these programs and summer camp volunteers are eligible to serve as AmeriCorps Members.
+*Long-term CAP Volunteers in these programs are eligible to serve as AmeriCorps Members.